Exact minimax estimation of the predictive density in sparse Gaussian models: Theorem b 2B : Univariate lower bound proof

-A stronger conclusion, used in the next section, also follows from the overshoot equation, namely
+A stronger conclusion, used in the next section, also follows from the overshoot equation, namely,

-\begin{proof} Recall \eqref{eq:basic1} and \eqref{eq:mixture} in the heuristic discussion.
-We now clarify the dependence on scale $v$ of the Bayes rule $\hat \theta_{\pi,v}$ in the mixture representation \eqref{eq:mixture}.
+\begin{pf*}{Proof of Lemma \ref{lem:lower-bound}} Recall \eqref{eq:basic1} and \eqref{eq:mixture} in the heuristic discussion.
+We now clarify the dependence on scale $v$ of the Bayes rule $\hat\theta_{\pi,v}$ in the mixture representation \eqref{eq:mixture}.
 Passing from noise level $v$ to noise level $1$ by dividing parameters and estimates by $v^{1/2}$, we obtain the invariance relation

-Now set $\theta = \nu_\eta$ and substitute into \eqref{eq:mixture} to obtain, for $\pi = \pi[\eta, \nu_\eta]$,
+Now set $\theta= \nu_\eta$ and substitute into \eqref{eq:mixture} to obtain, for $\pi= \pi[\eta, \nu_\eta]$,

-Now apply Lemma \ref{lem:qr} with $\mu = v^{-1/2} \nu_\eta$ being bounded above by $v_w^{-1/2} \nu_\eta = \mu_\eta$.
-For all $v \in [v_w,1]$ we obtain
+Now apply Lemma~\ref{lem:qr} with $\mu= v^{-1/2} \nu_\eta$ being bounded above by $v_w^{-1/2} \nu_\eta= \mu_\eta$.
+For all $v \in[v_w,1]$ we obtain

 Putting this into the mixture representation, we get